janmg/logstash-input-azure_blob_storage/README.md

 ## Additional Configuration
 The registry keeps track of files in the storage account, their size and how many bytes have been processed.
 Files can grow and the added part will be processed as a partial file.
 The registry is saved todisk every interval.

+The interval is also defines when a new round of listing files and processing data should happen.
+The NSGFLOWLOG's are written every minute into a new block of the hourly blob.
+This data can be partially read, because the plugin knows the JSON head and tail and removes the leading comma and fixes the JSON before parsing new events

 The registry_create_policy determines at the start of the pipeline if processing should resume from the last known unprocessed file, or to start_fresh ignoring old files and start only processing new events that came after the start of the pipeline.
 Or start_over to process all the files ignoring the registry.

-interval defines the minimum time the registry should be saved to the registry file (by default to 'data/registry.dat'), this is only needed in case the pipeline dies unexpectedly.
+interval defines the minimum time the registry should be saved to the registry file.
+By default to 'data/registry.dat' in the storageaccount, but can be also kept on the server running logstash by setting registry_local_path.
+The registry is kept also in memory, the registry file is only needed in case the pipeline dies unexpectedly.
 During a normal shutdown the registry is also saved.

 When registry_local_path is set to a directory, the registry is saved on the logstash server in that directory.
 The filename is the pipe.id